 1. Register with your personal NHS email address for a PATHPOINT account to manage your referral/s

-2. Login to your account with your credentials by clicking the 'PATHPOINT' link
+2. Log in to your account with your credentials by clicking the 'PATHPOINT' link

-3. Input your referring organisation, and patient PID details
+3. Input your referring organisation and patient ID details

-5. Fill in all fields of the Tertiary Limb Reconstruction referral form and click "Save Tertiary Limb Reconstruction referral"
+5. Fill in all fields of the referral form and click save.

 NB: You will receive notification emails to your NHS email account from PATHPOINT from the (insert name of RNOH sub-speciality team) with updates about the status of your referral if further information is required.

-To give your feedback, or for any further questions, please email the relevant contact below:
+To give your feedback or for any further questions, please email the relevant contact below:

 PATHPOINT Technical Support: support@openmedical.co.uk